tarekyehya/automated-essay-scoring/README.md

-#  Automated Essay Scoring repo
+#  Automated Essay Scoring System
 ==============================

+## Description

+1. technical problem: automate the evaluating phase in essay questions.
-This repository contains code and resources for a Kaggle competition focused on training a model to score student essays automatically.
-The goal is to reduce grading time and costs, enabling essays to be included in testing, a crucial measure of student learning often avoided due to grading challenges.
+2. buissnes challenge: The goal is to reduce grading time and costs, enabling essays to be included in testing, a crucial measure of student learning often avoided due to grading challenges.

+3. i have third approaches:
+    - using a classical models with some heavey and smart feature engineering ( Done )

+    - using LLMs, fine-tune in the dataset and some expermentations in the best and cost, tests in things like LoRa or full or some specific layers to be fine-tuned for fine-tune, like how to trate the problem in a classification way with 6 labels or regression task, and more ( working on it )

+    - useing the feature from the first approache and using a LLM as a feature extraction then pass all to classic model ( i had made a notebook as a prove of concept )

 ## requirements